pytagus/Video-Editor-CLI/README.md

 - **List Videos**: Display all added videos with their index and filename.
 - **List Segments**: Display all defined segments with video indices and filenames.
 - **Set Segment Order**: Arrange segments in the desired order for the final edit.
+- **Randomize Segment Order**: Arrange segments in a random order for the final edit.
+- **Auto Montage**: Automatically create segments for each video by removing 2 seconds from the beginning and end, and arrange them in the order of the videos.
 - **Merge Videos**: Concatenate the defined segments and apply a fade-out transition at the end of the film.
 - **Show Statistics**: View the number of segments, the duration of each segment, and the total duration of the film.